 Locke and Newton accept similar ontologies.
 Although both (quite independently of one another) are characteristically circumspect about the nature of mind, they may be considered substance dualists.
 Newton, though indicating in the early manuscript De Gravitatione that he does not pretend to know the substantial foundation of minds, consistently presents God and minds as immaterial, lacking certain characteristics of body, namely, hardness, impenetrability and resistance.
 Similarly, Locke, though he explicitly allows the possibility of thinking matter in his Essay and discusses it at length with Stillingfleet, emphasizes that in all probability, the soul is immaterial (E IV.iii.6, pp. 540–541).
 But while Newton takes even immaterial spirits to be spatially extended, such that a mind can co-occupy place with a body and God with all bodies, it is not clear that Locke agrees.
 Agreement might be claimed on the basis of the several passages in the Essay.
 At E II xxvii.2 (p.
 329 ), he locates spirits spatially: “Finite spirits having had each its determinate time and place of beginning to exist, the relation to that time and place will always determine to each of them its identity, as long as it exists.”
 And as the passage continues, he seems to echo Newton’s suggestion that substances of different kinds might share place; although substances of the same kind exclude one another out of the same place, he writes, “these three sorts of substances, as we term them, do not exclude one another out of the same place”.
 Yet a Cartesian interpretation does not seem impossible here, especially in light of remarks elsewhere; in discussing the possibility of thinking matter, the immaterial soul against which he contrasts it is unextended.

-There is also the question about gravity's relation to body, for both thinkers a persistent source of controversy.
-(For an overview of the debate concerning Newton, see Kochiras (2011, Section 5).)
+There is also the question about gravity’s relation to body, for both thinkers a persistent source of controversy.
 One point of clarity and consensus is that neither Locke nor Newton considers the power of gravitational attraction to be essential to matter.
 Newton consistently denies that it is essential (for instance in his explanatory remarks following Rule 3 of the Principia) and Locke refers to it only as power superadded or endowed by God.
-Locke's concept of superaddition is controversial of course, as noted earlier, but he does appear to embrace action at a distance in his letter to Stillingfleet.
-Newton's writings contain no such dramatic pronouncements.
+Locke’s concept of superaddition is controversial of course, as noted earlier, but he does appear to embrace action at a distance in his letter to Stillingfleet.
+Newton’s writings contain no such dramatic pronouncements.
 So while a few commentators interpret Newton as accepting action at a distance, grounded either in a superadded property (Henry 1994) or in a relational quality of matter (Schliesser 2011), his more favorable remarks are at best indirect.
-Most commentators interpret him as having very grave misgivings about distant action, if not outright rejecting the possibility.
-If that interpretation is correct, then Locke was right to credit his change of heart about gravity to “Mr. Newton's incomparable book”, rather than to Newton himself.
+Most commentators interpret him as at least having very grave misgivings about distant action, so perhaps Locke was wise to credit his change of heart about gravity to “Mr. Newton’s incomparable book”, rather than to Newton himself.

 - Locke, John, 1975 , An Essay Concerning Human Understanding, P. H. Nidditch (ed.), based on the fourth edition, New York: Oxford University Press.